Dreaming381/Latios-Framework/README.md

 -   [Physics](Documentation~/Physics/README.md) – Collision and Physics building
     blocks using an alternate runtime representation

--   Audio – Simple, scalable, spatialized sounds and music streaming (No public release)
+-   Audio – Simple, scalable, spatialized sounds and music streaming (Coming in version 0.3.0)

+-   Kinemation – Authored animation, simulated animation, and everything in between (No public release)

+-   MachAxleAI – An infinite axis utility evaluator designed for high throughput (No public release)

 -   Life FX – VFX simulations which add immersion to stylized worlds (No public release)

--   Kinemation – IK over FK animation authoring and runtime with post-sample oscillations (No public release)

 ## Getting Started